 I love refried beans.
-I could eat them most every day.
-But since I’m lazy, I’ve always bought them from a can.
-Until a few months ago, that is.
-With the help of my pressure canner and Vitamix *, I’m making my own ‘refried’ beans in about 40 minutes.
+I could eat them pretty much every day.
+And for many years, I bought them in a CAN!
+Until I discovered how very easy it is to make my own homemade refried beans.
+Easy Peasy.
+With the help of my pressure cooker and Vitamix *, I’m making my own ‘refried’ beans in about 40 minutes.
 They beat the canned version in both flavor and cost hands down!
-They’re also super simple to make and freeze well for later.
+Not to mention, I know EXACTLY what is in them, and there isn’t anything nasty, fake or toxic.
+(Bonus points: They freeze well for later so you can make a big batch and be set for a while).

 Since I just add a pinch of this and a shake or two of that, it’s essential that I taste the beans as I go.
 But the bad thing about this is that I then get hungry for some of those warm, delicious beans.
 So, it’s become a tradition to make a bean burrito at the end of the process.
 It’s my reward.
 Mmmmmm.
 Good.

-Even though I eat beans regularly, I still squirrel away a bit of each batch to the freezer so that I’m never without refried beans at a moments notice.
+Even though I eat beans regularly, I still squirrel away a bit of each batch to the freezer so that I’m never without homemade refried beans at a moment’s notice.
 Try them for yourself.
 It will ruin you, though.
 You’ll never look at canned beans the same way afterwards.

 Consider yourself warned.